Last reviewed October 2017

 - Laws of Minnesota 2000, chapter 492, article 1, section 13, subdivision 2.
 The Omnibus Bonding Bill included $810,000 in ice arena grants.

-- Laws of Minnesota 2014, chapter 295, section 17.
-Directed the Minnesota Amateur Sports Commission to give priority to grant applications for indoor air quality improvements and projects that eliminate R-22.
+- Laws of Minnesota 2014, chapter 295, section 1.
+The omnibus capitol investment bill appropriated $1.5 million to the Minnesota Amateur Sports Commission and section 17 directed the Minnesota Amateur Sports Commission to give priority to grant applications for indoor air quality improvements and projects that eliminate R-22.

 Significant Books and Reports